bl1428/cs521_stackoverflow_quality/README.md

 ### Data
 Code for retrieving the data used in this project is included.
 For convenience, this [Google Drive link](https://drive.google.com/file/d/1aHecoSZiZMc2iN5dTp12VWuXjeDIXNX_/view?usp=sharing) contains the full corpus of ~147,000 questions in CSV format.

+To use this file, download it and place it in the `/datasets` directory.
+Run `StackClassifier.ipynb`, which will produce another intermediate file containing preprocessed data, `df_questions`.
+This new file will be necessary for running the other two notebooks.

 ### Results